9 Neurotransmitter Synthesis and Storage

 Neuropeptides are synthesized in the cell body and transported to the synaptic terminal

 Neuropeptides are a short string of amino acids and are known to have a wide range of effects from emotions to pain perception.
 Unlike small molecule neurotransmitters, neuropeptides are synthesized in the cell body and transported to the axon terminal.
 Like other proteins, neuropeptides are synthesized from mRNA into peptide chains made from amino acids.
 In most cases, a larger precursor molecule called the prepropeptide is translated into the original amino acid sequence in the rough endoplasmic reticulum.
 The prepropeptide is processed further to the propeptide stage.
 The remaining processing and packaging of the final neuropeptide into a vesicle occurs in the Golgi apparatus.
-The peptides are packaged into vesicles that are significantly larger that the vesicles that store the small molecule transmitters.
+The peptides are packaged into vesicles that are significantly larger than the vesicles that store the small molecule transmitters.
 These large vesicles must then move from the soma to the terminal.

 Axonal Transport